relaico/bank/README.md

 ## Usage

 1. Clone this repository to your local machine.
-2. Install the required dependencies specified in the `requirements.txt` file.
-3. Explore the Jupyter notebooks provided in the respective folders for classification and regression.
+2. Explore the Jupyter notebooks provided in the respective folders for classification and regression.
-4. Customize the code and models to suit your specific telemarketing campaign dataset.
+3. Customize the code and models to suit your specific telemarketing campaign dataset.
-5. Visualize results, tweak parameters, and optimize your campaigns for better customer response.
+4. Visualize results, tweak parameters, and optimize your campaigns for better customer response.

 ## Contributing